semaphore-protocol/research/circom/README.md

 ## Changelog

-The Semaphore v4 circuit maintain pretty much the same structure as version 3.
+The Semaphore v4 circuit maintains pretty much the same structure as version 3.
 The main differences are:

 * Variable names: The external nullifier is now called "scope".
 * Simplified identity: The two old identity secrets (`trapdoor` and `nullifier`) have been replaced by 1 secret only (`secret`).
 So `identity commitment = hash(identity secret)`, and `nullifier hash = hash(scope, identity secret)`.